fabulousduck/argon/README.md

 Rocket currently only has a readline ability.
 To use it goto the rocket.go file in CMD and run it.
-Once `rocket> ` appears. you can enter euqasions. (check the operator list for whats currently availible).
+Once `rocket> ` appears. you can enter equations. (check the operator list for whats currently availible).

 ## status